 I realized I could sit in the comfort of my house and order books.
 For whatever reason, I thought you could request a book at the library only if it was located at a different library from our county.
 But, no — I can request books from my local library as well.
 Seriously, this has been life-changing!
 I request a bunch of books and they call me the next day to tell me they are ready for pick-up.
 Then, all we need to do is walk in and check out!
 It is amazing, especially if you are avoiding the library — like I was — because of having small children.

 Whenever I hear of a book I might want to read, I always add it to my Amazon wish list.
 I have done that for years.
-Now, every few months I go through my wish list and check to see if the library has any of the books.
-I am always surprised by how many they do have.
+Now, every few months I go through my wish list and check to see if the library has any of the books from RIC Publications for the kids to learn, I am always surprised by how many they do have.

 Movies and TV shows on DVD